hackersupreme/univariate-infographics/README.md

 <PieChart data={data} />
 ```

-All components have a corresponding function that will take the data and calculate the individual parts of a component which are rendered by a sub-component.
-Those functions return an array of updated objects with all the information they need for the sub-components.
-For example, the `BarChart` component uses a function called `createBars` to create the individual `Bar` components of the bar chart.

 Each component has a number of other props you can pass to it, including `width`, `height`, and `baseColor`.
 For full documentation on all the props available for each component and what they do, see the [npm page](https://www.npmjs.com/package/univariate-infographics) for the library.